 The physical presence test is met if you are physically present in a foreign country for 330 full days during any period of 12 consecutive months including some part of the year at issue.
 The Bona Fide Residence Test is met when you are in a foreign country for a consecutive period of no less than 1 tax year.
 The main difference between the two is the Physical Presence test focuses on the time spent out of the U.S. while the Bona Fide Residence Test looks at what your intentions and activities are while you are out of the country.

-If you would like help with how to figure the 12-month period or more information on the Physical Presence Test, please see our KB article here.
-You can find more information on qualifications of the Bona Fide Residency Test, in our KB article here.
+If you would like help with how to figure the 12-month period or more information on the Physical Presence Test, please see our KB article.
+You can also find more information on qualifications of the Bona Fide Residency Test, in our KB article.

 Keep in mind that any monies owed will still need to be paid by the April deadline.

 - Foreign Earned Income Exclusion - Bona Fide Residence Test